ArickCodeGuy/ArickCodeGuy/README.md

-- 👋 Hi, I’m @ArickCodeGuy, but you can call me Archi
+- 👋 Hi, I'm @ArickCodeGuy, but you can call me Archi
-- 👀 I’m interested in web development and building cool websites
+- 👀 I'm interested in web development and building cool websites
-- 🌱 I’m currently working as a middle front end engineer (vue 3).
-I also try to build my personal blog where I could share my experience [Link](https://github.com/ArickCodeGuy/simple_projects)
+- 🌱 I'm currently working as a middle front end engineer (vue 3).
+I also try to build my personal [blog](https://github.com/ArickCodeGuy/simple_projects) where I could share my experience (feedback would be really apreciated)
 - 📫 Telegram: @archiwastaken, mail: arickmail1997@gmail.com